kshenoy/vim-palette/README.md

 ## ToDo
-* If the theme file does not contain "set bg=" setting, put under new 'Misc' sub-menu.
+* If the theme file does not contain `set bg=` setting, put under new 'Misc' sub-menu.